mctinker/Map-Tasker/README.md

     `-h` for help.

-        Get the backup file directly from the Android device (*):
+    `-a` for appearance mode, one of system, light, dark.

     `-b ip_addr:port+file_location`  example: 192.168.0.210:8120+//Tasker/configs/user/backup.xml

+        Get the backup file directly from the Android device (* = use default):

         * For the "Get backup" option to work, you must have the following prerequisites:
           1- Both the MAC and Android devices must be on the same network